alexcg1/my-first-jina-app/chapters/article.md

 # Build a BERT-based Semantic Search System...For Star Trek

-## It's search Jim, but not as know it
+## It's search Jim, but not as we know it

 If you read my previous article on Towards Data Science, you'll know I'm a bit of a Star Trek nerd.
 There's only one thing I like more than Star Trek, and that's building cool new stuff with AI.
 So I thought I'd combine the two!